Privileges

 • You can use the ALTER USER privileges to change the SYS user password and get full access.

 A check runs before the execution of an SQL statement to see if the current user has appropriate right.
-If the user doesn't have appropriate rights an error message is displayed.
+If the user does not have appropriate rights, an error message is shown.

-Access rights to the individual columns of a table or view is not supported directly.
+Access rights to the individual columns of a table or view is not directly supported.
 If you want only part of a table visible for certain users or roles, use views, which selects the relevant part.
 Instead of granting access to the actual table, this is only permitted for the generated view.
 This allows access protection for specific columns or rows.
-You can also implement this using virtual schema, for an example, see Row Level Security via Virtual Schema.
+You can also implement this using virtual schema.
+To learn more, see Row Level Security via Virtual Schema.

-• schema objects to which you have access to.
+• The schema objects that you have access to

-• privileges you have granted to other users or to yourself
+• The privileges that you have granted to other users or to yourself

-To learn more about the system tables relevant to the right management, see System Tables for Rights Management.
+To learn more about the system tables that are relevant to rights management, see System Tables for Rights Management.

 The USAGE object privilege must be combined with other object or system privileges to allow a user to perform a certain action.
-For example, to allow another user to select a table that the user does not own, the user needs to be granted both the USAGE privilege on the schema and the SELECT privilege on the table.
-For more information, see Details on Rights Management.
+For example, to allow another user to select a table that the user does not own, the user must be granted both the USAGE privilege on the schema and the SELECT privilege on the table.
+To learn more, see Details on Rights Management.

 By default, all users get the USE ANY SCHEMA system privilege because they are granted to PUBLIC role.
 This allows users to see all the schemas.
 To limit this, you can revoke the USE ANY SCHEMA system privilege from PUBLIC role and grant USAGE privilege on schemas to user roles or users.

-This method can also help you with the performance of your metadata requests because of a large number of schema and database objects.
+This method can also improve performance of metadata requests when there is a large number of schema and database objects.
 If you use the USAGE privilege to limit the number of schemas that a user can see, the metadata requests speed increases significantly.

 revoke use any schema from public;